 We are facing lockdown every other day.
-With unexpected restrictions it is tough to get hold of food items during emergency situations.
-It is advisable to store less perishable food items so that you could use them for a longe while.
-Hence we are sharing the list of food to store during home quarantine as well as a few delicious, easy and healthy recipe.
+With unexpected restrictions, it is tough to get hold of food items during emergency situations.
+It is advisable to store less perishable food items so that you could use them for a long while.
+Hence we are sharing the list of nutritious foods with a long shelf life to store during home quarantine as well as a few delicious, easy, and healthy recipes.

 Food to store during quarantine: